narze/second-brain/ghq.md

 alias gq='ghq get -l -p'
 ```

-I can just type `gq narze/garden-astro` in a new terminal session and start writing articles right away
+I can just type `gq narze/garden-astro` in a new terminal session and start coding right away.